pratyakshm/WinRice/README.md

 ## About

-WinRice is a PowerShell script designed to automate setting up a new Windows device or a fresh Windows installation.
-It automates a few of the useful things that people generally do when installing starting afresh in Windows.
+WinRice is a PowerShell script designed to automate setting up a new Windows device.
+It automates a few of the useful things that people generally do in a fresh Windows installation or a new Windows device.

-## Features
+## Core Features
   - Allows you to batch install apps & features
   - Configures Windows UI
   - Configures Windows Update policies